By Dana Zalkin

 Peer Reviewed

-In 1964, Dr. Arnold Kadish used real-time glucose monitoring to adjust insulin infusion in a patient with …
+In 1964, Dr. Arnold Kadish used real-time glucose monitoring to adjust insulin infusion in a …

 By Julian Horwitz